thliebig/openEMS/python/README.md

 Alternatively, provide the path manually via `CSXCAD_PYSRC_PATH` instead, and rerun pip.
 See the section *Override `CSXCAD_PYSRC_PATH`* in the documentation.

+### error: invalid command `bdist_wheel`

+Under `--no-build-isolation`, one may encounter the following error:

+    creating '/tmp/pip-modern-metadata-laicgdq2/CSXCAD.dist-info'
+    error: invalid command 'bdist_wheel'
+    Preparing metadata (pyproject.toml) ... error

+On some systems, the command `bdist_wheel` is not provided by `setuptools` but an additional package named `wheel`, such as `python3-wheel`.

+This shouldn't happen if all dependencies listed in the latest documentation have been correctly installed.
+If you need to manually install the package `wheel` not already mentioned by the documentation, it means the documentation is outdated, please submit a bug report.

 ### Unable to detect CSXCAD's Python source code path